BUSINESS VIDEO MASTERCLASS

 Consider traditional construction or component suppliers.

-All these traditional markets are adding technology to their products.
+All these traditional markets are adding technology to their products, making their products smart.

 For example, Constructors are modularizing with offsite pre-assembled components, with complete factory pre-built rooms or bedrooms in a house that they can crane in during construction.